sixolet/phonotype/README.md

 Now add `+ IT * .5 DEL.F IT * .75 M 3`. `DEL.F` is a delay w/ feedback.
 We delay
 by a dotted eigth with a 3s decay.

 Then go back to the first line.
-Hit ctrl-enter to get a new line above.
+Hit shift-enter to get a new line above.
 Make it say `S+H SCL SIN .1 0 7 QN` and change `SIN 440` to say `SIN N.MIN IT`.